oraqlle/cpp-book-live/src/ch03-common-concepts/vars-mut.md

 C++ allows for us to define constants whose value is computed at compile time using the `constexpr` keyword.
-This allows you to define variables that are the result of some computation but have the value ready at runtime instead of peforming the computation perform during runtime. `constexpr` are naturally immutable.
+This allows you to define variables that are the result of some computation but have the value ready at runtime instead of performing the computation perform during runtime. `constexpr` are naturally immutable.

 To actually see this feature in action, we need to look at the assembly generated for